Gojer16/Gojer16/README.md

 ---

 Thanks for stopping by!
-Let’s build something meaningful with **AI.** 🙌
+Let’s build something meaningful.